LucasZhu97/lucaszhu97.github.io/_pages/about.md

   image: prof_pic.jpg
   address: >
     <p style="font-size:15px">My Lovely Girlfriend & Me</p>
-    <p style="font-size:12px">On our flight to China to meet our family who were greatly affected by COVID-19.</p>
+    <p style="font-size:12px">On our flight to China to meet our family who were greatly affected by COVID-19.
+Get Vaccinated!</p>

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I'm a senior majoring Computer Engineering at [The Ohio State University](https://www.osu.edu/).
-I'm currently working on projects related to [Coverity](https://en.wikipedia.org/wiki/Coverity), a leading static analysis tool, at [Synopsys](https://www.synopsys.com/).
+I'm currently advised by Professor.
+[Yang Wang](http://web.cse.ohio-state.edu/~wang.7564/), working a study of performance gap under popular benchmarks.
+Previsouly I worked as a Software Security Intern on projects related to [Coverity](https://en.wikipedia.org/wiki/Coverity), a leading static analysis tool, at [Synopsys](https://www.synopsys.com/).

 ##### **Research Interests**
-My primary research interests lie in the broad fields of computer systems and architectures.
-I am attracted by the design challenges spawned by demanding computational needs at the age of artificial intelligence.
-My goal is to design and build generic and efficient systems across the layers of current abstractions between user and software stack.
+My primary research interests lie in the broad fields of computer systems and Security.